JamFirst011/Document/24-25第二学期课程笔记/软件设计模式/quality_atributs.md

 ### Constraints

 A constrains is a pre-specified decisions that the system MUST comply with, and they are satisfied by accepting the design decision and reconciling it with other affected decisions

 ### Quality requirements/attributes

-**state**: quality requirements is the qualification of the functional requirement, if the quality requirement is important, then software architecture should constrains the allocation of functional onto various structure, like a system must handle 5000 requests per second.
+**state**: quality requirements is the quality of the functional requirement, if the quality requirement is important, then software architecture should constrains the allocation of functional onto various structure, like a system must handle 5000 requests per second.

 **quality attibutes**: same as quality requirements, but is expressed in a different abstract remedy like performance, security etc.